 A: Our Fab Lab is open to the general public and we literally have folks from 8 months to 82 years old using the lab.
-It also helps that we have a very diverse group of volunteers working in the Fab Lab.
+It also helps that we have a diverse group of patrons and volunteers who work with the Fab Lab.

 Q: How did the CUCFL begin its outreach efforts?

 A: The first group we had in the Fab Lab was from the local Don Moyer Boys and Girls Club last July/August 2010.
 The project we provided was constructing small robots using lab equipment.
 Also, we've opened the Fab Lab to groups of freshman engineering students working to construct a MakerBot and also a go-cart.